plausible/website/_posts/2020-06-30-server-logs-vs-javascript-based-web-analytics.md

 But this is not what privacy-friendly, JavaScript-based web analytics such as Plausible Analytics does.

+### How is Plausible Analytics different from the average client side analytics?

 Privacy-friendly web analytics tools such as Plausible Analytics have more in common with server logs than they do with Google's surveillance capitalism tools.

 I would actually say that server logs record and display more personal information than a tool such as Plausible Analytics.
 Server log analysis on my server using AWStats show all visitor IP addresses and the number of times they have accessed my site.

-Here's a quick summary on Plausible Analytics and the way it differs from tools such as Google Analytics:
+Here's a quick summary on Plausible Analytics and the [way it differs from tools such as Google Analytics](https://plausible.io/vs-google-analytics):

 * We don't collect nor store any personal data.
 Unlike server logs, we don't even collect nor store IP addresses.
 * We don't use cookies.